On the degree of curves with prescribed multiplicities and bounded negativity: A lower bound on the degree of a curve of with prescribed multiplicities

 \begin{proof} Let $F(X_0,X_1,Y_0,Y_1)=0$ be an homogeneous equation of $D$ and consider the set $\mathcal{M}$ of monomials appearing in the expression of $F(X_0,X_1,Y_0, Y_1)$ with non-zero coefficient.
 Since $X_0$ (respectively, $Y_0$) does not divide $F(X_0,X_1,Y_0,Y_1)$ there exists a monomial in $\mathcal{M}$ with $\alpha=0$ (respectively, $\gamma=0$); hence $\deg_u(f)\geq \beta\geq \beta-\delta \mu=a(\delta,f)$ (respectively, $\deg_v(f)\geq \mu=b(\delta,f)$).

 \end{proof}

 Theorem \ref{th1} provides a universal upper bound on the Seshadri-type constant $\hat{\mu}(\nu)$ of a divisorial valuation $\nu$ of $\mathbb{P}^2$.
-This bound depends only on the dual graph and the value of the line tangent of $\nu$.
+This bound depends only on the dual graph and the value (by $\nu$) of the tangent line of $\nu$.
 Let us state the result.

 \begin{corollary} For any divisorial valuation $\nu$ of $\mathbb{P}^2$ it holds that

 \end{corollary}